 AFib is an expensive condition.
 The total cost for AFib in the United States came in at around $26 billion dollars per year.

 Broken down, this was $6 billion for care specifically aimed at treating AFib, $9.9 billion to treat other cardiovascular disease and risk factors, and $10.1 billion to treat related noncardiovascular health problems.

-According to the CDC, more than 750,000 hospitalizations occur each year because of AFib.
+, more than 750,000 hospitalizations occur each year because of AFib.
 The condition also contributes to nearly 130,000 deaths each year.

 The CDC reports that the death rate from AFib as the primary or a contributing cause of death has been rising for more than two decades.

 A recent study of Medicare patients between 1998 to 2014 found that people with atrial fibrillation were much more likely to be hospitalized (37.5 percent vs. 17.5 percent) and much more likely to die during hospitalization (2.1 percent vs. 0.1 percent) than were similar people without AFib.